skip to content

 01:12:12 - Nick Taylor

-Yeah, well, no, I would definitely use ChatGPT and Copilot and like, even Claude.
-You introduced me to Claude and it's actually pretty solid for code.
-Yeah, yeah, Claude.
-Sorry, I was doing the French naming.
-Sorry.
+Yeah.
+Well, no, I would definitely use, I would definitely use ChatGPT and Copilot and like even Claude.
+You introduced me to Claude and it's, it's actually pretty solid for code.

 01:12:29 - Anthony Campolo

 No, Claude.
-Yeah, Claude's the best.
-I'm a big fan.
-I call them Gibby and Claudy is what I call them.
+Yeah.
+Claude's the best.
+I'm a, I'm a big fan.
+I call 'em Gibbidi and Clawdi is what I call 'em.

 01:12:35 - Nick Taylor